Mspy1/Spotify-Update-Blocker/README.md

 # Spotify-Update-Blocker
-A bat script that blocks the Spotify Auto-Update
+This script blocks the Spotify auto-update, as certain Spotify updates breaks the Adblocking methods currently being used.